-Dale M. Brumfield is the author of ten books.
-His latest is "Theme Park Babylon," which follows "Naked Savages," a novel, and "Virginia State Penitentiary: A Notorious History," about the iconic prison that sat in Richmond from 1800 - 1991.
+Dale M. Brumfield is the author of eleven books.
+His latest is "Railroaded: the true stories of the first 100 people executed in Virginia's electric chair," which follows "Theme Park Babylon," "Naked Savages," both novels, and "Virginia State Penitentiary: A Notorious History," about the iconic prison that sat in Richmond from 1800 - 1991.
 His other history books, “Richmond Independent Press” (2013) and “Independent Press in D.C and Virginia: An Underground History” (2015) chronicle the rise and fall of Virginia and D.C.’s underground and alternative press in the 1960s and ‘70s.
 Both were nominated for Library of Virginia Literary Awards in nonfiction.

 In 2015 Dale was nominated for a Pushcart Prize by the Rappahannock Review Literary journal at Mary Washington University for his non-fiction short story “Death Row Report.”

 Dale is also an arts features writer for Richmond’s Style Weekly, North of the James and Richmond magazines, and since 2010 has won numerous Virginia Press Association and national AAN awards for his cover stories.
 He has also contributed to the Richmond Free Press newspaper, the Austin Chronicle, USA Today and to the newsmagazine website Medium.com

 In 2015, he received his Masters of Fine Arts from VCU’s prestigious Creative Writing program.
 He has also presented seminars and presentations on “cultural archaeology” to the Virginia Festival of the Book in Charlottesville, the Rockbridge County Historical Society and to the Virginia Humanities Conference in Falls Church, Virginia.

 Dale lives with his wife Susan in Doswell, Virginia